anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Misuse of Registrar-Agent Credentials {#sec_cons_reg-agt}

-Concerns on opportunities to misuse the registrar-agent with a valid LDevID, may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the registrar-agent against the domain registrar.
+Concerns on opportunities to misuse the registrar-agent with a valid LDevID(RegAgt), may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the registrar-agent against the domain registrar.
-The LDevID(RegAgt) certificate may be acquired by a prior BRSKI run for the registrar-agent, if IDevID is available on registrar-agent.
+The LDevID(RegAgt) certificate may be acquired by a prior BRSKI run for the registrar-agent, if an IDevID is available on registrar-agent.
 Alternatively, the LDevID may be acquired by a service technician from the domain PKI system.

 In addition it is required that the LDevID(RegAgt) certificate is valid for the complete bootstrapping phase.